-- Webcam Shield does not appear in the Privacy menu: ensure you are using the latest version of Avast Ultimate or Avast Premier.
+- Webcam Shield does not appear in the Privacy menu: ensure you are using the latest version of Avast Ultimate or Avast Premium Security.
 To update Avast, go to ☰ Menu ▸ Settings ▸ General ▸Update and click Check For Updates in the application section.

-Note: This feature is not available in Avast Internet Security, Avast Pro Antivirus, or Avast Free Antivirus.
+Note: This feature is not available in Avast Free Antivirus.

 - Webcam Shield displays popups too often: if you receive several notifications from Avast asking you to block or allow applications, ensure the slider that controls Webcam Shield behavior is set to Smart.
 If the slider is set to Strict, Avast notifies you each time any application attempts to access your PC's webcam.

-- Your PC's webcam stopped working: if your PC's webcam does not work after installing Avast Premier, ensure that the Webcam Shield behavior slider is set to Smart or Strict.
+- Your PC's webcam stopped working: if your PC's webcam does not work after installing Avast Premium Security, ensure that the Webcam Shield behavior slider is set to Smart or Strict.
 If the slider is set to No Mercy, Webcam Shield prevents all applications from accessing your PC's webcam.